piotrmadry/FirebaseTestLab-Android/README.md

             // You can set timeout (in seconds) for test
             // timeout = 6000

+            // Enable Android Test Orchestrator more info at: https://developer.android.com/training/testing/junit-runner
+            // isUseOrchestrator = true // default false

+            // A list of one or more test target filters to apply (default: run all test targets)
+            // testTargets = ["size large"]

+            // Environment variables are mirrored as extra options to the am instrument -e KEY1 VALUE1
+            // environmentVariables = ["clearPackageData=true", "coverage=true"]

+            // The fully-qualified Java class name of the instrumentation test runner
+            // testRunnerClass = "com.my.package.MyRunner"

+            // Pass any custom param for gcloud
+            // customParamsForGCloudTool = --no-performance-metrics
         }
         // You can define more devices
         someOtherDevices {